 puddings and chocolate among best foodgroups on earth, I've reassessed my cooking personality and consumption persona from time to time.
-"What haven't I tried?" and "what kills my tummy?" are an oft head- to gastro dialogue, resulting in a health trek that once bought into an off- on quinoa bender.
+"What haven't I tried?" and "what kills my tummy?" are an oft head- to gastro dialogue, resulting in a health trek that is lasting longer than I thought it would.
 I've tried-tested my way into many kitchen

 With plumped quinoa globules acting as key ingredient, I chose element number two, which of course had to be of equally salubrious nature, though more familiar.
 Coming from the house of legume, are the delightful chickpeas, mentioned otherwise as garbanzo beans.
 They help in bringing fantastic nut-buttery taste to my cutlet patties.
 Super charged with fiber, these hefties add an almost meaty appeal, and phenomenal fill potential.
 I season and sautee them for more pronounced flavor, a must before they pulp into a hummus-like existence.